edinburghlivinglab/dds/_course-docs/report_1_skel.md

+**General instructions**

-**General instructions**: Assume you are writing this report for someone who did *not* see your Fast Hack presentation.
+* Assume you are writing this report for someone who did *not* see your Fast Hack presentation.
+* Aim to produce a report of about 4 pages long, plus diagrams.
+If you want to write a bit more, that's OK but don't write more than 5 pages.

 # 1. Introduction